 A portfolio is not required for entering frosh students.
-Students should contact the Undergraduate Art Advisor if they are interested in pursuing an art major and intend to enroll in foundation courses their freshman year.
+Students should contact the Undergraduate Art Advisor if they are interested in pursuing an art major and intend to enroll in foundation courses (Art 10_) their freshman year.
 Acceptance into the art major is contingent on passing two of the three foundation courses that we offer.
 All 3 foundation classes are prerequisite to lower-division studios.
 Consequently, it is essential that students interested in pursuing the art major take the 3 foundation courses in their freshman year.
 More information on frosh art requirements is located at art.ucsc.edu.

 Information for Transfers

 Transfer students must identify themselves as potential art majors when applying to UCSC to receive information on the portfolio deadlines (early April) and materials required for the review.
 More information on the portfolio can be found at art.ucsc.edu.
 The review is highly competitive.
 It is advised that students complete all three of their lower-division studios at the community college, PLUS extra studios in their area of interest to submit a high level portfolio.
 Transfers should also complete two survey courses in art history (one with a Western focus, one with a non-Western focus) before transferring to UC Santa Cruz.

 - Professional artist

 - Art marketing